daxAKAhackerman/XSS-Catcher/README.md

 ## Disclaimer

 Usage of this tool for attacking targets without prior mutual consent is illegal.
-It is the end user’s responsibility to obey all applicable local, state and federal laws.
+It is the end user's responsibility to obey all applicable local, state and federal laws.
 We assume no liability and are not responsible for any misuse or damage caused by this tool.

 ## You may also like...

 - [Simple One Time Secret](https://github.com/daxAKAhackerman/simple-one-time-secret) - Generate single use, expiring links to share sensitive information
+- [Testing TOR network](https://github.com/daxAKAhackerman/testing-tor-network) - CLI tool to setup a testing TOR network with Docker
+- [Tor HashedControlPassword Brute](https://github.com/daxAKAhackerman/tor-hashed-control-password-brute) - C program to execute a dictionary attack against a Tor HashedControlPassword value

 ---